jeffheath-sil/PrimerPrep/Running PrimerPrep with Linux.md

 ```
 `git` will download the files and put them in a new folder called `PrimerPrep` in the current working directory.

-### 2.3 Navigate to the PrimerPrep `source` folder
+### 2.3 Navigate to the PrimerPrep folder

-After `git` has fetched all the files, navigate to the `source` directory in your new local PrimerPrep folder:
+After `git` has fetched all the files, navigate to your new local PrimerPrep folder:
 ```
-cd PrimerPrep/source/
+cd PrimerPrep
 ```
 Now my Terminal command line looks like this:
 ```
-fraser@vm-ubuntu20:~/PrimerPrep/source$ █
+fraser@vm-ubuntu20:~/PrimerPrep$ █
 ```

 ## 3. Run the program from the command line